-The Fletcher Group Recovery Center of Excellence (RCOE) is a multi-state resource funded by a $6.6 million grant from the Health Resources and Services Administration (HRSA).
+The Fletcher Group Rural Center of Excellence (RCOE) is a multi-state resource supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $10.4 million.

 As part of the Rural Communities Opioid Response Program (RCORP), the grant supports evidence-based efforts to prevent and treat Substance Use Disorders (SUDs) in rural communities.